artefactual/archivematica-docs/admin-manual/installation/installation.rst

 introduced to allow one central place to store packages for multiple OS's.
 Packages for both Ubuntu 14.04 and 16.04 are available.

+Note: Support currently only exists for 16.04 (Xenial):

 1. Add Archivematica package sources

 Add jenkins-ci.archivematica.org to your list of trusted repositories.